socrata/datasync/guides/setup-standard-job.md

 Next, enter the dataset ID from Step 4.
 Select the 'Publish method' by selecting one of the following options:

-- **replace:** simply replaces the dataset with the data in the CSV/TSV file to publish which can be performed in on of two ways:
+- **replace:** simply replaces the dataset with the data in the CSV/TSV file to publish which can be performed in one of two ways:
-**via FTP (keep 'Publish via FTP' checked):** this is the preferred option because is highly efficient (it automatically determines the changes since the last update and only publishes those).
+**1) via FTP** (keep 'Publish via FTP' checked): **NOTICE: 'Publish via FTP' is only available in the DataSync version 0.4 Prerelease, which will be formally released mid-April.**  This is the preferred option because is highly efficient (it automatically determines the changes since the last update and only publishes those).
 It can reliably handle very large files (1 million+ rows).
-**via HTTP (uncheck 'Publish via FTP'):** currently replace over HTTP is not recommended for, especially with large datasets.
+**2) via HTTP** (uncheck 'Publish via FTP'): currently replace over HTTP is not recommended for, especially with large datasets.
 However, if your dataset is small (less than 5 MB) and updated frequently it may be a preferable option.

 - **upsert:** updates any rows that already exist and appends any new rows.
 This option is ideal if you have a dataset that requires very frequent updates or in cases where doing a complete replace is problematic.<br>
-IMPORTANT NOTE: For updating to work properly you must set a Row Identifier for the dataset.
+*IMPORTANT NOTE: For updating to work properly you must set a Row Identifier for the dataset.
 If a Row Identifier is not set then all rows in the CSV/TSV file will be appended to the dataset.
-[Learn more about Row Identifiers and how to establish them](http://support.socrata.com/entries/24247983-Understanding-and-establishing-row-identifiers)
+[Learn more about Row Identifiers and how to establish them](http://support.socrata.com/entries/24247983-Understanding-and-establishing-row-identifiers)*

 - **append:** adds all rows in the CSV/TSV as new rows.
 The append method cannot be used if a Row Identifier has been established on the dataset.